cheekstain/maze/DESIGN.md

 In **Exploration Mode,** avatars will explore the maze randomly, while leaving behind a “trail” of variables under `int step_count`.
 The count begins at 0 and increments with every step.
 The program tags the current coordinate of the avatar in the `maze_struct` with `step_count`, and tags the coordinate with its `avatarID`.

-If, in its random exploration, an avatar meets the trail left by some other avatar, it will begin to follow the trail in ascending order; in this way, the follower avatar is guaranteed to trace the path of the avatar that it follows.
+If, in its random exploration, an avatar meets the trail left by some other avatar, it will enter **Following Mode** and follow the trail in ascending order; in this way, the follower avatar is guaranteed to trace the path of the avatar that it follows.
 If the follower avatar encounters along its path the path of another avatar, it will switch its leader if and only if the new avatar is a leader of the avatar that it currently follows.

 When all but one avatar is following another avatar (indicating that all avatars are in a “train” of sorts), the only avatar that remains a leader will stop its random exploration and backtrack until it meets another avatar.